Table of Contents

 Never expose RDP directly to the Internet

 RDP should never be accessible on a public IP address.
-Direct exposure dramatically increases attack frequency and shortens time-to-compromise.
+External access must always be mediated through secure access layers.

 Restrict RDP Access Using Firewalls and IP Filtering